 If you have any concerns about breastfeeding while flying you can look into your airline’s policy about breastfeeding on an airplane.
 There shouldn’t be any issues with it, but it doesn’t hurt to be armed with information.

-The window seat will give you the most privacy for breastfeeding during your flight.
+The window seat will give you the most privacy for breastfeeding your child during your flight.

 If you will need to pump during your flight, you can get all the tips for pumping on an airplane in our post flying with a baby and breastfeeding.

-5. How to Entertain Baby on a Plane
+5. Tips for How Entertain Babies on a Plane

 Keeping your baby entertained on a plane doesn’t have to be difficult.
 We suggest keeping it simple and making use of what you have around you, while packing just a few baby travel toys.
 Trust me when I say that your baby will be far more entertained by a plastic cup and spoon on the plane than any toy.